Jazz again beat Bucks by double digits

 Clarkson added 16 before the break as the Jazz went into the locker room ahead 69-52.

-Utah was exceptional offensively in both quarters, posting 35 in the first quarter and then outscoring Milwaukee 34-21 in the second quarter while shooting 54.3 from the field and hitting 12 of 24 3-pointers in the half.
+Utah was exceptional offensively in both quarters, shooting 54.3 percent from the field and hitting 12 of 24 3-point attempts in the half.

-All-Star candidate Mike Conley missed his third game in a row for Utah with a strained left hamstring.
-Meanwhile, the Bucks' Jrue Holiday missed his third game in a row due to the NBA's Health and Safety Protocols for COVID-19.
+All-Star candidate Mike Conley missed his third game in a row for Utah due to a strained left hamstring.
+Meanwhile, the Bucks' Jrue Holiday missed his third game in a row due to the NBA's health and safety protocols for COVID-19.

 Jazz forward Georges Niang left early in the fourth quarter after injuring his right ankle.

 The Jazz have beaten the Bucks both times season, and both by double digits.
-They've lost only one game since winning in Milwaukee on Jan.
-8, which started a string of 11 straight wins.
+They've lost only one game since their Jan.
+8 victory in Milwaukee started a string of 11 straight wins.

 --Field Level Media